chiefdinkan/reddit-wallpaper-downloader/README.md

 # Reddit Wallpaper Downloader

 This script downloads wallpapers from various subreddits on Reddit.com, and saves them in a directory of your choice.
-The user can choose which subreddit to download the wallpapers from. ```which technically makes this a reddit-random-image-downloader (.❛ᴗ❛.)  ``` ,And how many wallpapers or posts they want to download.
+The user can choose which subreddit to download the wallpapers from or enter a custom subreddit of choice. ```which technically makes this a reddit-random-image-downloader (.❛ᴗ❛.)  ``` ,And how many wallpapers or posts they want to download.

 Install these dependencies if you don't already have them installed.
 ## Dependencies